peterorndoff/Save-Load-List-API/README.md

 If you run into trouble, make sure your modules are downloaded correctly and that you have the updated version of Python.

+In the application you're using to call the API you need to import these modules: requests, json.

 <!-- USAGE EXAMPLES -->
 ## Communication Contract